by Barbara Khan

 Which type of packer are you?

-Whether going away for a weekend or a month long trip, you can learn to pack well for any trip.
-All that’s required is a little bit of time, planning and careful selections.
+Whether going away for a weekend or a month-long trip, you can learn to pack well for any trip.
+All that’s required is a little bit of time, planning, and careful selection.

 Basic Capsule Travel Wardrobe Necessities, add or subtract as needed: